Aqua (Kingdom Hearts): Creation and development

 For Aqua's unnamed first appearance in the secret ending of Kingdom Hearts II, director Tetsuya Nomura stated he did not design her appearance, but had instead focused on what her story would be.
 While unwilling say who the character was, Nomura pointed that new character's scenes occurred prior to the events from the first game.
 Following the release of Kingdom Hearts II Final Mix, Nomura revealed more details about Aqua such as a connection with the character Xemnas.
-Nomura also revealed her name as said by the Lingering Sentiment in Kingdom Hearts II Final Mix, and explained that her name follows the "water" theme brought by Kairi's name.
+Nomura also revealed her name as said by the Lingering Will in Kingdom Hearts II Final Mix, and explained that her name follows the "water" theme brought by Kairi's name.
 However, a connection with Kairi was not intended, but rather with the series' main characters whose names bear various themes.

 In contrast to Terra and Ventus, Aqua did not have a reference point for the characters design, leading Nomura to create a completely new character from scratch.
-Her outfit was based on Terra's Japanese-inspired clothes which are meant to expand the student-and-teacher bond shown in the game.
+Her outfit was based on Terra's Japanese-inspired clothes, which are meant to expand the student-and-teacher bond shown in the game.
 Aqua's outfit was altered three times during the game's development.
 Nomura felt the open back of Aqua's outfit presented at the Tokyo Game Show 2009 was too revealing and modified the design to be more conservative.
 As with Terra and Ventus, the making of Aqua's outfit created issues for Nomura like how she would be able to summon her armor.
 To remedy this, an "X" was added to her clothes as a means to activate her armor.
 When designing Aqua, Nomura was worried the character would be unpopular due to her weak connection with other Kingdom Hearts characters.
 This led to a push to make the character distinctly "strong", which Nomura also did with Xion for Kingdom Hearts 358/2 Days, but in a different way.
 While Xion was also a "brave girl", Nomura wanted to retain Aqua's feminine qualities along with her strength.
 After design was completed, Nomura was still unsure of how Aqua would be received.
 After the game's release, however, Nomura noted her popularity with fans, and referenced Megumi Toyoguchi's work as her voice actress as one of the reasons.
 Toyoguchi had already worked with Nomura in Final Fantasy X-2 voicing Paine, one of the game's protagonists.
 While Toyoguchi used a low tone with Paine, she used a tone closer to her original voice when performing as Aqua, which Nomura praised.